 The second step of our project is to investigate the composition of gossans horizontally, at a spatial scale of meter to centimeter.
-The research will be conducted on Axel Heiberg Island during two filed campaigns in the summers of 2021 and 2022 in order to visit as many outcrops as possible and to complete the data sampling.
+The research will be conducted on Axel Heiberg Island during two filed campaigns in the summers of 2022 and 2023 in order to visit as many outcrops as possible.
 This step is analogous to the scientific operations that would be carried out by a rover or a drone on Mars.

 Acquire localized remote sensing data

 - Measured parameter: localized reflectance of gossans